Quick Start Guide for Developers

 Refer to Visa Developer PKI for a complete list of the Visa Developer Platform public certificates used to identify Visa API endpoints.

-Outbound Configuration
+Outbound Callback Configuration

-2. Add a website path and domain for Visa to review.
+3. Add a website path and domain for Visa to review.

-4. Once approved, you can perform ping tests to test the payload of the configuration.
+5. Once approved, you can perform ping tests to test the payload of the configuration.

-5. You can also deactivate the configuration if needed at any time via the same area in your dashboard.
+6. You can also deactivate the configuration if needed at any time via the same area in your dashboard.

 Going Live